faisalbz/FSnapChatLoading/README.md

 ## License

-Snapshooter is available under the MIT license.
+FSnapChatLoading is available under the MIT license.
 See the LICENSE file for more info.